A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Setting and Terminology

 \subsection{Problem Definition: Active Learning}

-A related research field is active learning, which also aims to reduce the required number of samples from a partially labeled perspective \cite{sener2017active, settles2009active, loeffler2024learning}.
-Instead of selecting a coreset $\mathcal{S}$ from a fully labeled dataset, active learning attempts to determine which unlabeled samples in a large pool $\mathcal{T}_\mathcal{U}$ should be sent to an oracle for labeling (e.g., a human annotator or nearest neighbor annotator) \cite{druck2009active, huang2016active, zhang2023llmaaa}.
-Thus, we aim to reduce the unlabeled dataset $\mathcal{T}_\mathcal{U}$, as illustrated in \autoref{fig:activeLearning}.
+Building on the distinction between label-aware coreset selection (where labels are available and often directly exploited) and \emph{label-free} selection (where selection is driven purely by inputs), a closely related research field is \emph{active learning}, which targets data efficiency from a partially labeled perspective \cite{sener2017active, settles2009active, loeffler2024learning}.
+Instead of selecting a coreset $\mathcal{S}$ from a fully labeled dataset, active learning assumes access to a large unlabeled pool $\mathcal{T}_\mathcal{U}$ and asks which label-free samples should be queried from an oracle for annotation (e.g., a human annotator or nearest neighbor annotator) \cite{druck2009active, huang2016active, zhang2023llmaaa}.
+Thus, the goal is to reduce the label-free pool $\mathcal{T}_\mathcal{U}$ by selecting an informative query batch $\mathcal{Q}\subset \mathcal{T}_\mathcal{U}$, as illustrated in \autoref{fig:activeLearning}.